 Other major players in this conflict are an elite military squad whose commander (Torben Liebrecht) knows Takeshi well, yakuza gangsters, a resourceful bounty hunter named Trepp (Simone Missick), and Takeshi's long lost love Quellcrist Falconer (Renée Elise Goldsberry).
 Returning from Season 1 is the hotel proprietor, an A.I. hologram fashioned after Edgar Allan Poe (Chris Conner), whose presence on another planet amounts to the show's writers needing an excuse to keep a popular character around.
 He even gets a hologram love interest (Dina Shihabi) to help justify additional screen time.

 Despite moving to an alien planet, the scale of the season feels noticeably smaller compared to the first.
 The episode count has been reduced from ten to eight, which may be for the best since the first season petered out a bit at the end.
 However, the first of those episodes is rather dull and confusing.
 Though the show picks up afterwards and has some interesting twists in the back half, the storyline this time around is less exciting in general.
 While action scenes and VFX showcases are still plentiful, they also seem less inventive.
 Even Anthony Mackie, who's proven himself a fine actor in other projects, feels strangely flat and devoid of personality here.
 That may be due in part to his trying to mimic another actor's performance for continuity's sake, but Kinnaman felt more invested in the role.

 None of this is to say that the second season of Altered Carbon is a major letdown or a waste of time.
 Fans should still find enough to enjoy.
-I just can't shake the feeling that the show feels like it's already treading water when it should be expanding its scope.
+I just can't shake the feeling that the show is already treading water when it should be expanding its scope.
 With luck, that will happen in the third season, should it get renewed again.